 Since the Web Content Accessibility Guidelines 2.0 (WCAG) became the W3C's recommended standard in December 2008, the Federal Government has used it as the benchmark for judging if websites meet the requirements of the American's with Disabilities Act (ADA) for accessibility.
+More recently, WCAG 2.1 updates the standard to include awareness of things like touch screens and the mobile environment.
 As a result the Department of Justice (DOJ) has become increasingly active in requiring compliance with ADA standards for local government and public commercial websites.
-Those standards point directly to WCAG 2.0 Level A and AA for judging the compliance of all websites.
+Those standards point directly to WCAG 2.0 Level A and AA, (and 2.1 in the future) for judging the compliance of all websites.

 As the Campus Accessibility Liaison for the University of Illinois at Urbana-Champaign, I have played an active role in bringing U of I websites into compliance with federal standards over the past 12 years.
 This work has covered over 80 different departments and units, evaluating their sites and training their staff.
 Additionally, I work under contract with Champaign County of Illinois and Yakima County of Washington as a U.S.-approved accessibility consultant, employed to help them meet the requirements of a structured settlement with the Department of Justice (respectively DOJ - DJ# 204-24-116 and DJ# 204-82-269).